bradymholt/pedamorf/README.md

 Demo
 ---
 Once the pedamorf Service is installed you can run the /PedamorfDemo web application (in repository) to demonstrate the capabilities of pedamorf.
-The demo looks like:
+You can only exercise a small subset of the pedamorf functionaity with this demo but it gives a good idea of what you can do.
+The demo looks like this:

 ![Demo](/bradyholt/pedamorf/raw/master/PedamorfDemo/Content/demo-screenshot.png)